 Accountability and delegation

-The principles of accountability and delegation are relevant to all members of the nursing team.
+The principles of accountability and delegation apply to all members of the nursing team.

 Accountability

-Accountability in terms of the NMC Code (2018), means being held to account for your actions and being able to explain how you used your professional judgement to make decisions, including decisions to delegate aspects of care.
-Under the Code you remain accountable for the decisions made by the people you delegate to.
+Accountability under the NMC Code (2018) involves being responsible for your actions and being able to clearly explain the rationale behind your professional decisions, including those related to delegating aspects of care.
+Even when you delegate tasks, you remain accountable for the outcomes and decisions made by those you delegate to.

 Delegation

-Delegation is the process by which the delegator allocates clinical or non-clinical treatment of care to a competent person.
-The delegator is accountable for the decision to delegate and remains accountable for the delegated task.
+Delegation is the process by which a registered professional assigns clinical or non-clinical aspects of care to a competent individual.
+The person delegating remains accountable for both the decision to delegate and confirming that the outcome of the delegated task meets the required standard.

 Nursing Workforce Standards